 Scareplay Costume Competition Information

-Join us at HorrorConUK on Saturday or Sunday, for the HorrorConUK Scareplay costume competition!
+Join us at HorrorConUK on Saturday or Sunday, for the HorrorConUK‘s Something Wicked Scareplay costume competition!

-Join the bedazzling and most bodacious babe and horror host Bunny Galore on stage in the Big Hall Theatre, shake your chains, show off your biting or just strike a pose for the judging panel and audience as your best horror alter ego!
+Join our favourite horror hostess, Bunny Galore, on stage in the Big Hall Theatre, show your teeth, raise your weapon and act like hell for the judging panel and audience as your best horror alter ego!

 All ages welcome as long as its horror – Sign up now places are limited!